nandac/letterloom/docs/documentation.typ

 Text of the letter goes here.
 ```

 The `letterloom` package provides extensive customization options to help tailor your letters to specific needs.
 In the following sections, we will explore all mandatory and optional parameters in detail, showcasing their usage with examples on how to specify them.
-In cases where there are multiple ways to configure an option, links have been provided to the relevant section in Typst's documentation.
+In cases where there are multiple ways to configure an option, links have been provided to the relevant section in #link("https://typst.app/docs/")[Typst's documentation].

 === Required Parameters